 Recognition of Prior Learning can also:

 Our expert team will carefully assess your experience including past qualifications, relevant skills, and industry knowledge.
-This allows us to align you to the appropriate industry-relevant qualification based on your existing knowledge and experience.
-You will receive credit towards the units in which you have demonstrated competence, and will only need to complete any remaining units to receive the qualification.
+Information about your knowledge and experience will be aligned to the relevant components of the qualification.
+You will receive recognition for the units or modules in which you have demonstrated either competency or similarity of learning outcomes, and you will only need to complete any remaining units to receive the qualification.

-You may be eligible for a part or complete qualification through RPL.
-You can receive credit towards an entire vocational qualification (certificate or diploma level) or up to two-thirds of a degree level qualification.
+You may be eligible for a part of complete qualification through RPL.
+You can receive recognition towards an entire vocational qualification (certificate or diploma level) or up to two-thirds of a degree level qualification (four year degree).

-The costs for completing a course via RPL are generally less than completing the course via other means.
-Your costs will vary depending on the units of competency, fee structure, and assessment pathways required.
+The cost for RPL in a VET course will vary depending on the number of units of competency you successfully gain recognition for, the fee structure of the course and any assessment or training required.
 You will be provided with an approximate cost for your unique situation when you apply.

-To apply for RPL simply fill out an RPL Enquiry Form.
+To apply for RPL simply submit an enquiry so we can provide you with the appropriate application form.
 You will need to submit your application before the start of study (or the relevant census date for FEE-HELP/VET Student Loans students).
 Along with this form you will also need to supply any relevant documentation that supports your application including existing qualifications and evidence of your previous roles.

 Jono Coker is an outdoorsy man.
 “I like being outside.
 I love the freedom and fresh air and I really enjoy the hard work, it keeps you fit,” he said.
 Mr Coker, a Topaz resident, is the Acting General Manager at Bama Services, an Indigenous owned civil construction, building and landscaping services contractor based in Cairns.
 “My father was a bit of a garden guru and I guess his green thumb rubbed off on me.
 “Currently I am working on the landscaping of the Munro Martin Park redevelopment,” he said.
 Mr Coker started out as a supervisor at Bama Services and he has worked his way up the ranks, thanks in part, to the qualifications he has earned at TAFE Queensland North.
 Mr Coker is currently studying a Certificate III in Landscaping and he also has three other Certificate qualifications in Horticulture, including one he gained entirely through Recognition of Prior Learning.
 “I would definitely recommend RPL to anyone who has experience, even if they are only able to RPL some and not all of their course, it is worth it,” Mr Coker said.